offen/docker-volume-backup/README.md

 # AWS_ENDPOINT_PROTO="https"

 # Setting this variable to `true` will disable verification of
-# SSL certificates.
-You shouldn't use this unless you use self-signed
+# SSL certificates for AWS_ENDPOINT.
+You shouldn't use this unless you use
-# certificates for your remote storage backend.
-This can only be used
+# self-signed certificates for your remote storage backend.
+This can only be
-# when AWS_ENDPOINT_PROTO is set to `https`.
+# used when AWS_ENDPOINT_PROTO is set to `https`.

 # AWS_ENDPOINT_INSECURE="true"